nostr-protocol/nips/05-signed-metadata.md

 Metadata is any information about an identifier or the controller of the identifier.
 Depending on the context, metadata can be provided as unsigned information or as signed information akin to a ```verifiable credential```

-This proposal is consistent with NIP-05 and extends its capability to provide associated ```metadata``` that can be provided as is or signed..
-A client can make a GET request to `https://example.com/.well-known/nostr.json?name=bob` and get back a response that will have the additional key-value pair of ```"metadata"``` that maps a ```pubkey``` to an array of metadata elements.
+This proposal is a extends the NIP-05 capability to provide associated ```metadata``` that can be provided as is or be signed to ensure integrity.
+The same as NIP-05, a client can make a GET request to `https://example.com/.well-known/nostr.json?name=bob` and get back a response that has an additional key-value pair of ```"metadata"``` that maps a ```pubkey``` to an array of metadata elements.
+For backward compatibilty, this new key-value pair can be ignored by clients not wishing to use this capability.

-The corresponding metadata value is structured as a nested array elements that containing elements having at least one MANDATORY element and two OPTIONAL elements.
+The metadata value is structured as a nested array of elements that contain elements of metadata havng at least one MANDATORY element and two OPTIONAL elements.

 The metadata element array format is depicted below:
 ```json